 Do you have questions about static vs rotating proxies: What to pick for yourself?
 Then you are in the right place.

-TechSpunk gives you the full guide of static vs. rotating proxies with their difference and uses.
+TechSpunk gives you the complete guide of static vs rotating proxies with their difference and uses.

 The antonym of static is dynamic—the two antonyms feature in multiple facets of technology, engineering, and life.

 On the technological front of static vs rotating proxies, static proxy servers and rotating or dynamic proxy servers exist.

-A proxy server acts as an intermediary between your computer and your target website.
+A proxy server is an intermediary between your computer and your target website.
 It redirects traffic and assigns you (your device) a new IP address.

-Although rotating (or dynamic) proxies and static proxies are proxy servers, in principle, they differ in how they give the IP addresses.
+Although rotating (or dynamic) proxies and static proxies are proxy servers, in principle, they differ in how they give IP addresses.

 This is the reason why they are also used for different tasks.
 Find out how static vs rotating proxies work.

-If you want to download Wii U ROMs for Cemu, then you can use rotating proxies for download.
+If you want to download Wii U ROMs for Cemu, you can use rotating proxies.

 What Are Static Proxies?

-Static proxies, also known as static IP proxies, assign a single or sticky IP address that the user subsequently uses for as long as possible or until it gets blocked or blacklisted.
+Static proxies, also known as static IP proxies, assign a single or sticky IP address that the user subsequently uses for as long as possible or until it gets blocked or blocked.

 Usually, static proxies have high speed and good bandwidth.
-However, various websites can easily detect static proxies, so you will have to use them to avoid IP bans.
+However, various websites can easily detect static proxies, so you must use them to avoid IP bans.

 Of course, static proxies have significant use cases where you can use them.
-You can block any website after reading our how-to block website on Google Chrome?
+After reading our how-to block websites on Google Chrome, you can block any website.

 Uses of Static Proxies